 As described above, the mandate of the Board of Directors defines the roles and responsibilities of the Board and Management.
-In addition, the Board has developed position descriptions for the President and Chief Executive Officer, the Chairman, the Committee Chairs and the Lead Director.
+In addition, the Board has developed position descriptions for the President and Chief Executive Officer, the Chairman, the committee Chairs and the Lead Director.

-The Committee Chair position description sets out the responsibilities and duties of the Chair of each Committee in guiding the Committee in the fulfillment of its duties.
+The committee Chair position description sets out the responsibilities and duties of the Chair in quiding each committee in the fulfillment of its duties.

 The position description for the President and Chief Executive Officer is developed with input from the President and Chief Executive Officer and the Corporate Governance Committee, and is approved by the Board of Directors.
-The description provides that the President and Chief Executive Officer plans and oversees development of short-and long-term organizational goals, fosters development and maintenance of the organizational culture with a view to maximizing the Company's performance and assumes the entire responsibility for the Company's business pursuant to existing strategic plans, business goals, budgets and policies.
+The description provides that the President and Chief Executive Officer plans and oversees development of short-term and long-term organizational goals, fosters development and maintenance of the organizational culture with a view to maximizing the Company's performance and assumes the entire responsibility for the Company's business pursuant to existing strategic plans, business goals, budgets and policies.